Ali Reza Ashrafi

 Ali Reza Ashrafi (10 May 1964 – 9 January 2023) was an Iranian mathematician who worked in computational group theory and mathematical chemistry.
 Ashrafi was a professor at the department of pure mathematics of the University of Kashan and the vice president of the International Academy of Mathematical Chemistry.

+He received his PhD in 1995 from the University of Tehran, with thesis Irreducible character table of the group $\operatorname{Aut}(\operatorname{SL}_5(3))$ written under the direction of Mohammad Reza Darafsheh.

 Death

 Ashrafi died in a car accident on the way home in Kashan on 9 January 2023.